 Terry quit dancing at seventeen but he had, by that time, made quite an impact being the winner of the many SOBHD Championships in the US and Canada, a “top six” at Cowal and the highlight of being presented to Queen Elizabeth II as an aggregate winner at the famous Braemar Gathering.
 At seventeen, he made a recording for Highland dancing “Piper & Dancer” which was one of the first to be produced for Highland dancing and proved to be extremely popular.

 Andrea’s piping achievements include winning the Young Piper of the Year, Benbecula, Western Isles in 2006; B March and B Strathspey & Reel at the Argyllshire Gathering in 2006; the Silver Medal at the Argyllshire Gathering in 2008 and the World Pipe Band Championships with St. Laurence O’Toole in 2010.
-She was placed 3rd in the Gold Medal at the Argyllshire Gathering in 2014.
+In 2015, Andrea was named Professional Piper of the Day at the Georgetown and Glengarry Highland Games and she was placed 3rd in 2014 and 5th in 2016 in the Gold Medal at the Argyllshire Gathering.
+In 2017, she won the Piobaireachd Society Gold Medal (Canada) at the Glengarry Highland Games and was the overall winner of the A grade solo piping at Cowal Highland Gathering.

 Brad began his association with the Highland bagpipe in his early teens in Winnipeg as a member of The Lord Selkirk Boy Scout Pipe Band.
 He later received tuition from Garth Neel while they both attended The University of Winnipeg.
 After graduating from U of W, life took Brad to southern Ontario (Kingston and then Waterloo, where he still resides) and where he benefited from instruction from Colin MacLellan, Bob Worrall and Willie Connell.
 In the 1980’s and early 1990’s he was active as a solo competitor and with pipe bands, and won prizes in piobaireachd and light music on the Highland Games circuit in Scotland over several seasons.
 In 1992 he won The Piobaireachd Society Gold Medal (Canada) and retired (for the first time) from competition in 1994.
 He never lost his love of the music, but it wasn’t until September 2017 that he summoned the courage to retrieve his pipes from the back of his closet and mount another campaign as a solo competitor.